Alert icon Keyboard navigation enabled.

 Organizations apply access control lists across their networked infrastructure—both on-premise and in the cloud.
 This blog will focus on how to use ACLs in the cloud to apply the principle of least privilege and segmentation.
 They are also an important tool for enabling a zero trust security posture for cloud, hybrid, and on premise installations.

-How to use Access Control Lists to enforce Least Privilege in the Cloud
+How to use Access Control Lists to Enforce Least Privilege in the Cloud

 In the cloud, an ACL consists of one or more entries that explicitly allows or denies access based on a specific account, IP address, port, or other attribute.
 An entry gives a specified entity the ability to perform specific actions and even govern basic communications.